Build a map of NYC’s police precincts with React & D3, Part 2

 })

-array and find the corresponding precinct.
+We are using D3 to iterate over the features of our GeoJSON object and ‘draw’ the path string for each feature, which corresponds to a precinct.
+For the fill attribute, we’ll access the current feature’s ‘Precinct’ property in order to filter our allegationsPerPrecinct array and find the corresponding precinct.
 Then we just pass the precincts ‘allegations’ property into scale, and it will return an RGB value.
 Reload your browser and look at the results.
 You should be rendering a colorized heat map now!
-Here’s what the finished Map
+Here’s what the finished Map component will look like:

 And here’s the colorized heat map!